longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 3. Quick creation of a replacement
 This is already a normal part of the Share Manager lifecycle.
 But it does need an adjustment to avoid the former host, which Kubernetes will try to re-schedule to since Kubelet does not yet report it as down.
     - Use the stored node identity, if found, to add a node anti-affinity into the existing set of selectors, tolerations, and affinities defined for share-manager pods.
-Note that the node on which the pod is scheduled may not be the interim controller node, so oownership might change again.
+Note that the node on which the pod is scheduled may not be the interim controller node, so ownership might change again.
     - Including delinquency in the check for node status should allow the normal re-mount and new attachment creation to work as it does currently.

 4. Avoid client workload pod restart